TMM Library & Archives

 Access to Archival Materials: Please note that appointments are required in advance for use of Archival materials (unpublished personal memorabilia), including diaries, maps and photographs and other items related to Canadian military history.
 Please call 403-410-2340 ext.
 2621 to set up an appointment with a Library archivist.

 Donations: TMM Library and Archives welcomes donations of items for our collection.
 Please contact us at 403-410-2340 ext.
 2621 if you are interested in making a donation.
+Alternatively, you may contact the Library using the TMM Artifacts Donations form.

 Named after a 12th Century Gilbertine monastery, RAF Chicksands was a Royal Air Force station in Bedfordshire, England that opened in 1936 and served as a signals intelligence site during the Second World War.